yuanweixin/mementomori/README.md

 ```
 Then pack it up.

+# Release notes

+Memento mori is an old and recurring philosophical idea that one should be mindful of the finiteness of life.

+The Mori extension
+When you open a new tab, it shows you a visual reminder of the days/weeks/months/years (your choice of granularity) of your life.
+The past is marked with skull emoji, and the future with a rose emoji.

+I chose the symbolisms of clock, skull, and rose, to represent time, death, and life, respectively.
+This symbolism is not arbitrary but have a history.
+For instance, can be seen in Phillippe de Champaigne's vanitas.

+Hopefully, with the reminder, you will remain focused on whatever you need to do, and keep that productivity up!
+Carpe diem!

+You will be asked for your birthday on first use, in order to properly visualize your life.
+It is only stored locally.

+You can also select the time unit you want to use (days/weeks/months/years).

+The settings page can be accessed by clicking on the extension's icon.

 # Possible directions for enhancement
 * i18n for the messages
 * customization of the symbols for time, death, and life (although, I feel that the skull is non-negotiable)